-The focus of the first module is to teach students that a strong brand is not created by accident, but rather by means of a carefully calibrated communication strategy.
-The most successful brands become an expression of our own identity, provoke unique emotions and build social relevance.
+The focus of the first module is to teach students that a strong brand is not created by accident, but rather through a carefully calibrated communication strategy.
+The most successful brands become expressions of our own identity, provoke unique emotions, and build social relevance.

-Powerful brands create images in our heads, engender emotions, they manipulate and seduce – all at the same time.
-The third module of my lecture course unveils the effect brands have on our subconscious brain.
-Powerful brands shift our minds into autopilot mode.
+Powerful brands create images in our heads and engender emotions while simultaneously manipulating and seducing us.
+The third module of my lecture course unveils how brands affect our subconscious brain.
+Through their influence, powerful brands shift our minds into autopilot mode.

 The new species of selfie addicts is always connected to their community, sharing their own distinctive voice, communicating globally at click speed.
 Today, brands have ceded some of their control to the consumer.
-The goal of the last module is to show how only gutsy brands have understood the new rules of social media.
+This final module aims to demonstrate how only the most courageous brands have successfully understood and adapted to the new rules of social media.

 University of Zurich